 First Method – Run the Windows SFC (System File Checker)

 Windows has a built-in tool that can be used to scan and repair corrupt or missing Windows files.
 Follow these steps to perform a scan using the Windows SFC:

-DISM can be used to uninstall, install, update or configure Windows features, drivers or packages that might be corrupt.
-These corrupted files may be the cause why the Windows Update Error 8007000e occurs.
+DISM, short for Deployment Image Servicing and Management, can uninstall, install, update or configure Windows features, drivers, or packages that might be corrupt.
+These corrupted files may be the cause of why the Windows Update Error 8007000e occurs.

-- Once again, open up the command prompt and type in “DISM.exe /Online /Cleanup-image /Restorehealth” and then press “enter”
+- Once again, open the command prompt, type in “DISM.exe /Online /Cleanup-image /Restorehealth” and then press “enter.”

 - Wait for the DISM scan to complete and restart your computer.
 Once you get your computer back up, run the Windows Update tool again and confirm if the issue has been fixed.